braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/mms/create.md

 # Creating an MMS Campaign

 > This page only contains information specific to MMS composition, which is part of the SMS composer.
-For more detailed information about the SMS/MMS composer, check the [SMS Composer][1].
+For more detailed information about the SMS/MMS composer, check the [SMS Composer]({{ site.baseurl }}/user_guide/message_building_by_channel/sms/create/).

 ## MMS sending basics